chaitalisathe/FREEDOM/README.md

 - We are using full_testbench feature of OpenFPGA tool.
 - Generate eFPGA fabric using tutorial given in [OpenFPGA Tool](https://openfpga.readthedocs.io/en/master/tutorials/design_flow/verilog2verification/)

-> [!WARNING]
->
-> - Since we are using full_testbench feature, OpenFPGA tool automatically runs verification of that eFPGA fabric using iverilog tool.
-> - Although it successfully generates an eFPGA fabric, a verification might fail due to discordance for input-output port naming conventions.
-> - If your design has input vectors/buses then use following script in **task.config** file. openfpga_shell_template=${PATH:OPENFPGA_PATH}/openfpga_flow/openfpga_shell_scripts/full_testbench_example_without_ace_script.openfpga
-> - You will find more information about this scenario on [OpenFPGA tool](https://github.com/lnis-uofu/OpenFPGA/issues).

 #### Stage 3: Integrating ASIC and eFPGA designs